jonaengs/minigolf-with-friends/README.md

 then start the server.
 You can also add the `-d` flag to start it in detached mode in the background.
 If so, then `docker-compose down` will stop the server.

+# Project Structure

+The project is divided into three main parts: android, desktop and core.
+Core contains all of the game's core logic.
+Android part contains the logic for running and compiling the game for Android OS.
+Desktop contains logic for running and compiling the game on a desktop environment, plus the server logic.

+Within the core module, the game is mainly divided between three packages: model, view and controller, after the Model-View-Controller (MVC) architecture pattern.
+The two other packages, util and network contain utility classes and networking related code.
+The Game and HeadlessGame classes are the main game classes, with Game being the class that is used to start the game when running it on your local device.
+The HeadlessGame class is used by the server when it runs the game.

 # Configuration

 You can change some environment variables to change how the game runs.